 We next seek to measure the magnitude of significance in differential expression of all genes in a pathway.
-For each sampling point, we apply the generalized linear model approach suggested by Goeman et al., 2004 where the coefficient vector $\beta$ quantifies the weights of expression values $X{ij}$ for each subject i on gene j in a pathway with m component genes.
+For each sampling point, we apply the generalized linear model approach suggested by Goeman et al., 2004 where the coefficient vector β quantifies the weights of expression values X{ij} for each subject i on gene j in a pathway with m component genes.
 The response variable Y is either a discrete class label or continuous measurement.
 It determines the proper form of h, the link function (McCullagh and Nelder, 1989).
 In our study, $Y \sim Bernoulli$ and takes on -1 for asymptomatic and 1 for symptomatic phenotype, resulting in the canonical logit link function.
-Assuming $\beta \sim \text{Distr}(0, \tau^2 I_m)$ , the testing for the null hypothesis $H_0: \beta_j = 0$ is simplified to a score test for testing $H_0: \tau^2 = 0$ .
+Assuming $\beta \sim \text{Distr}(0, \tau^2 I_m)$, the testing for the null hypothesis $H_0: \beta_j = 0$ is simplified to a score test for testing $H_0: \tau^2 = 0$.
 This score test effectively maximizes the average power of testing all alternatives (Goeman et al., 2004).
-The significance of the test statistic is calculated by either approximating a scaled $\chi^2$ distribution or using a permutation-based method for small sample size.
+The significance of the test statistic is calculated by either approximating a scaled χ^2 distribution or using a permutation-based method for small sample size.

-$$E(Y_i|\beta) = h^{-1}(\alpha + \sum{i=1}^{m} X{ij}\beta_j)$$ (5.1)
+$$E(Y_i|\boldsymbol{\beta}) = h^{-1}(\boldsymbol{\alpha} + \sum{j=1}^m X{ij}\boldsymbol{\beta}j)$$ (5.1)

-5.2.2 Inverse logistic transformation of test statistic of significance measure choose p-values but any other alternative types of measures will likely provide similar results.
+5.2.2 Inverse logistic transformation of test statistic of significance measure

+With the activity of a pathway properly measured and summarized for all its component genes at individual time points, the temporal activities of that pathway can be represented with a vector of summarized statistics of all time points.
+The relative magnitude of a test statistic reflects the strength of activation of the pathway at a given time point.
+We choose p-values but any other alternative types of measures will likely provide similar results.
 The challenge is that raw statistics such as p-values have rather poor contrast in their lower range (Figure 5.1 left panel).
 This raises difficulty when comparing statistics across different pathways as more significant p-values dominate those relatively less significant ones, rendering regular test methods less sensitive to smaller changes.
 Intuitively, from a probability point of view, we can consider that all p-values are from a common distribution and the most significant statistics are located on very far tail end of that distribution.
 It then becomes more difficult to discern between such small p-values as the lack of contrast will cause the masking of differences among pathways with relatively small magnitude of changes.
 Yet these differences are of importance to the fundamental biological processes especially in a temporal setting.